WSU-kduncan/s24cicd-RobertDallessandris/README-CD.md

 - How to start the webhook
     - since our instance's reboot, we need to handle this

-To configure the service to work on reboot reference the service file at `/lib/systemd/system/webhook.service`:
+To configure the service to work on reboot, reference the service file at `/lib/systemd/system/webhook.service`:

 ```bash
 [Unit]